 Most of these are factors you can control.

-You may also be able to reduce your financial risk, should heart disease strike, with critical illness insurance, which can provide a lump-sum payment that can help you in your recovery from specified serious illnesses such as heart attack, cancer and stroke.
+You may also be able to reduce your financial risk, should heart disease strike, with critical illness insurance (CII).
+It can provide a lump-sum payment that can help you in your recovery from specified serious illnesses such as:

 - cancer and